kevkatam/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The script 9-divide_and_rule prints the result of POWER divided by DIVIDE, followed by a new line.
 The script 10-love_exponent_breath displays the result of BREATH to the power LOVE The script 11-binary_to_decimal onverts a number from base 2 to base 10.
+The script 12-combinations prints all possible combinations of two letters, except oo.